 Blush – Rose salve gives skin a subtle rosy glow.
 Dab a tiny bit on cheeks and massage in for a boost of moisture-rich color.

-How To Make Your Own Rose Salve
+How To Make Your Own Rose Salve Recipe

 Don’t let the term salve intimidate you.
 A salve is simply a healing butter-like balm you put on your skin like a lotion.
-We’re huge fans of them around here because they’re uh-mazing for skin and great to keep in your emergency kit.
+We’re huge fans of them around here because they’re ah-mazing for skin and great to keep in your emergency kit.

 If you’ve made one salve, you’ve made them all.
 Here’s what’s in this rose salve: